Understanding Your Dog's Body Language | RSPCA - RSPCA

-As a dog owner, it's always a good idea to keep an eye on your dog's behaviour and be on the lookout for any changes, as these can be a sign that something's wrong.
+As a dog owner, it's always a good idea to keep an eye on your dog's body language and behaviour and be on the lookout for any changes, as these can be a sign that something's wrong.
 Use this guide to help you recognise important body language signals and get to know how your dog is feeling.

 A happy dog